-Product testing, or at home testing is when you are supplied with a product that is delivered to your home, that you then ‘test’ for a certain time period, after which you then provide your feedback and experiences.
-The compensation on these can vary greatly; sometimes the product itself be your compensation, or at times you may have to mail the product back (at the market research company’s expense of course) but will receive a cash incentive for the online questionnaire portion of the study.
-If you are testing a large product such as a vacuum cleaner versus yogurt for instance, the compensation offered for the vacuum cleaner product test will far exceed that of a food-related assignment.
+Product testing, or at home testing is when you are supplied with a product that is delivered to your home, that you then ‘test’ for a certain time period, after which you then provide your feedback and experiences on.
+The compensation offered on these can vary greatly; sometimes the product itself will be your reward, or at times you may be asked to mail the product that you tested back (at the market research company’s expense, of course) but will receive an extra cash incentive for the online questionnaire portion of the study.
+If you are testing a large product such as a vacuum cleaner versus yogurt for instance, unsurprisingly, the compensation offered for the vacuum cleaner product test will far exceed that of a food-related assignment.

 Survey diaries – longer studies with higher rewards

 Survey diaries are basically a series of mini-surveys that are completed after performing a certain task, and/or at a specific time or interval.
-They can be filled out once a day, multiple times a day, or even once a week for six weeks for instance.
+They can be filled out once a day, multiple times a day, or even once a week for six weeks for instance, depending on the requirements.

 Mystery shopping – lucrative if you’re picked!

-Mystery shopping is a high demand activity for survey takers (but there are a lot of scams out there, so be careful), so if you’re chosen to conduct one by a legitimate research company, the rewards can be attractive.
+Mystery shopping is a high demand activity for survey takers (but there are a lot of scams out there, so do be careful), but if you are lucky enough to be chosen to conduct one by a legitimate research company, the rewards can be attractive.
 As a secret shopper, you will generally be tasked with having a conversation with an employee at a store (based on questions memorized from a script), whether while roaming the aisles, or at the checkout when paying for a purchase.
 You will then compile a report that will evaluate the worker’s overall knowledge, helpfulness and friendliness, as well as the condition of the store.

-Online surveys can pay well, but because there are hundreds of millions of participants worldwide, the pay can be lean at times.
-If you’re looking to find the highest paid surveys, a strategic option is to find survey panels who offer more than just surveys.
+Online surveys can pay well, but because there are hundreds of millions of participants worldwide, and survey panels have their pick of participants, the pay can be lean at times.
+If you’re looking to find the highest paid surveys, a strategic option (that is less commonly practiced by panelists) is to find survey panels who offer more than just surveys.
 Look for websites who offer different types of research opportunities – ones that will potentially pay more.
-The more open you are to participating in different types of research, the better your chances of succeeding at reaching your survey income goals.
+The more open you are to participating in different types of research, the better your chances of succeeding at reaching your goals for making extra cash.